 On the satellite photo we have marked some viewpoints in red.

 Seven unique places

-For Rome lovers and culture experts, visiting these sites is actually a unique experience.
+For Rome lovers and cultural experts, a visit to these sites is mandatory.

 The opening times are: